CLIENT:

 Three layers, one ecosystem

-Each tier serves a distinct audience, carries its own visual identity, and connects back to the mission through clear attribution — creating a brand ecosystem that can scale without fracturing.
+Each layer serves a distinct audience, carries its own visual identity, and connects back to the mission through clear attribution — creating a brand ecosystem that can scale without fracturing.
+This three-tier system became the foundation.
+What came next extended it…

 -